 Of course, your doctor can help with screening mammograms.
 The US Preventive Services Task Force recommends a mammogram every two years if you’re over 50, and suggests you consult with your doctor about frequency if you’re between 40-49.
 And it’s recommended that every woman after the age of 20 have a clinical breast exam at least once every three years.
-What’s good about these regular exams is not only the peace-of-mind they can provide, but also how they can give you the knowledge to perform a self-exam on yourself.
-CHeck your boobies, in other words.
-It’s a big part of knowing yourself, and knowing what’s normal.
+What’s good about these regular exams is not only the peace-of-mind they can provide but also how they can give you the knowledge to perform a self-exam on yourself.

 - Middle: the breast itself